adi12lc/Clothing-Similarity-Search/README.md

 # Clothing Similarity Search using NLP

 This project aims to provide a clothing similarity search system using Natural Language Processing (NLP) techniques.
-It utilizes web scraping to gather clothing descriptions from the Amazon website, performs similarity modeling using Sentence Transformers, and deploys the application using Flask, Docker, and Google Cloud Run.
+It utilizes web scraping to gather clothing descriptions from the Amazon website, performs similarity modeling using Sentence Transformers, and deploying the application using Flask, Docker onto the Google Cloud Run.

 ## Motivation:
 The motivation behind building this project is to provide users with an efficient and convenient way to search for clothing items based on their descriptions.
 Traditional search methods often rely on keyword matching, which may not capture the full context or nuances of a user's description.
 By utilizing NLP techniques, we can enhance the search capabilities and improve the user experience by providing more accurate and relevant recommendations.